Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Methodology

 \subsection{Encoder}

 A good encoder has to understand the crucial features from the image distribution and map them to the latent space.
-This latent features should carry the prominent features of image.
+These latent features should carry the prominent features of the image.
 But, when it comes to generalization, the features have to be more relevant irrespective of trained or seen samples.
-In such scenarios, model that is trained on internet-scale data in a self-supervised fashion should provide fine-grained features irrespective of nature of data.
-Hence, we adopt pre-trained vision transformer \cite{dosovitskiy2020vit} model that is trained via.
+In such scenarios, a model that is trained on internet-scale data in a self-supervised fashion should provide fine-grained features irrespective of the nature of the data.
+Hence, we adopt a pre-trained vision transformer \cite{dosovitskiy2020vit} model that is trained via.
 CLIP fashion\cite{radford2021clip} pertaining strong one-shot transferable features.
-This encoder maps a image into a representation space of feature dimension $d$ where, $Enc_{\phi}: \mathbb{R}^{ 256 \times 256 \times 3} \to \mathbb{R}^d$ (we denote frozen encoder as $\phi$).
-The latent features $Z$ captured for`our study are using ViT-L/14 \cite{radford2021clip} and is represented as,
+This encoder maps an image into a representation space of feature dimension $d$ where $Enc_{\phi}: \mathbb{R}^{ 256 \times 256 \times 3} \to \mathbb{R}^d$ (we denote frozen encoder as $\phi$).
+The latent features $Z$ captured for our study are using ViT-L/14 \cite{radford2021clip} and is represented as,

 These acquired representations allows to have strong feature space as they have been learned in self-supervised contrastive fashion without task-oriented training.
 Our chosen ViT L/14 encoder is not trained nor fine-tuned for deepfake identifications.
 Thus our encoder stands out a step ahead from the models that were designed and trained in a supervised fashion for deepfake forgery identification \cite{afchar2018mesonet, nguyen2019capsule,dang2020detection, qian2020thinking, yan2023ucf}.
 Training in a supervised fashion (on FaceForensics++ dataset \cite{rossler2019faceforensics++} c23) may not help to generalize on samples that are photo-realistic deepfakes generated from state-of-the-art diffusion models \cite{ojha2023towards}.
 Thus, ViT L/14 encoder has the strong generalizable representations which maps a real or deepfake images into a latent space, the next crucial step is to classify them using a strong generalizable classifier.